Master suite with super king size bed and en suite bathroom

 A hire car is highly recommended.

 The house is in a great place from which to explore the island.
 It is a short drive to the sea, this part of Corfu has a great choice of different beaches with many different amenities.
-There is also a golf course in the Ropa Valley (50 minute drive) and tennis courts at Nissak (12 minutes by car)i.
+There is also a golf course in the Ropa Valley (50 minute drive) and tennis courts at Nissaki (12 minutes by car) or Kassiopi (15 minutes).

-It is possible to walk into the nearest tiny village, Porta, where there is a good taverna.
-Additionally there is a very charming taverna in the School House situated in the grounds of the beautiful Church of Porta itself.
+It is possible to walk into the nearest tiny village, Porta.
+There is a charming taverna in the School House situated in the grounds of the beautiful Church of Porta itself.
 Here, very simple traditional Greek dishes are served.
 It is also the site of one of the oldest Festivals on the island which is held every year in late August.

 A 10 minute drive will take you to Agni Beach which boasts some of the best tavernas on the coast.
-Arrive by boat to one of their jetties and a boat boy will help moor the boat.
+Hire a boat from here, or arrive by boat to one of the taverna jetties and a boat boy will help moor the boat.
 Enjoy a delicious lunch of fresh fish and ask them for a sun bed if you want to spend the day on the beach.

 15 minutes from the house is the fabulous long white pebbly beach of Avlaki (flanked by protected forest) where there is sailing available.
 There are reliable onshore winds in the afternoon making it great for every standard of yachtsman.
 There are other good tavernas filled with local Corfiots on Sundays who enjoy its exceptional cooking and cooling breeze under the trees.